 But whether you were barely able to gain an ounce during the first trimester (think: crazy morning sickness) or you gained a few more pounds than you care to admit (think: tons of comforting carbs for the queasy tummy), our babies should be our top priority, so when you hit the second trimester, your body should be gaining weight in a healthy manner.

 Starting in the second trimester, your baby’s getting bigger and bigger, and consequently, you should be too.

 Healthy Pregnancy Weight Gain: Tracking

-Healthy weight gain during pregnancy is a sign of a healthy pregnancy & a healthy, growing baby.
+Healthy weight gain during pregnancy is a sign of a healthy pregnancy and a healthy, growing baby.
 It’s not something to be feared.

 But with that said, just because you’re growing a baby doesn’t mean you’re get a free pass to stuff our faces with donuts and pizza all day . . .

 As with many things, balance is key.
 Though you do need extra calories to support a healthy pregnancy, it’s not necessary to ”eat for two,” as many women are told.
 The average pregnant woman needs only about 300 healthy calories more a day than she did before she was pregnant.
 This will help you ensure that you gain the right amount of weight during pregnancy.